 Event Support Grants are open to institutional applicants only, applications for collaborative events are permitted yet one of the institutions must be nominated as the lead for the Grant administration.

 For further questions on eligibility please contact the Fellowships & Grants Manager.

-Event Support Grants are offered in both our Autumn and Spring round of funding, applications for Autumn will open mid August and close on 30 September, applications for Spring will open mid November and close on 31 January.
-Applications for the Autumn 2020 awards will open Monday 10 August 2020 and close on 30 September 2020.
+Event Support Grants are offered in both our Autumn and Spring round of funding, applications for Autumn will open in August and close on 30 September, applications for Spring will open mid November and close on 31 January.

 To apply for an Event Support Grant you must use our online system at grants.paul-mellon-centre.ac.uk.
 Once registered you will be able to fill out the online application form (example of which can be downloaded below), no referees are required for this award.

 - Within six months of completion of the supported event the recipient must submit a final written report and send any materials (such as conference programme) to the Fellowships & Grants Manager